 The only thing I can offer in the way of advice if you go through something similar is to do nothing.
-Moreover, learn to be ok with that.
+Moreover, learn to be okay with that.

-Despite what we think, we are human, not superhuman and because of that, we must learn to understand PTSD, depression, anxiety and many other mental health conditions are going to win a battle every now and then; that my friend is a fact.
+Despite what we think, we are human, not superhuman – and because of that, we must learn to understand that PTSD, depression, anxiety and many other mental-health conditions are going to win a battle every now and then.
+That, my friend, is a fact.